madpsy/xpa125b_controller/README.md

   1. Configure MQTT server/username/password in the config (ensure `mqtt_enabled` is `true`)
   2. Configure Rigctl settings in the config and optionally make it the default mode

-Now every state change will be published as an event to MQTT to be consumed by other software, such as Node Red (https://nodered.org/) to trigger other actions.
+Now every state change will be published as an event to MQTT to be consumed by other software, such as Node-RED (https://nodered.org/) to trigger other actions.
 You could go wild and use this to have a big LED matrix display showing the current frequency and PTT state.

 # Web Interface